startstudying/PLM-interact/docs/source/usage.rst

       PLM-interact setting:
       --epochs EPOCHS       Total number of training epochs (default: 10).
       --resume_from_checkpoint RESUME_FROM_CHECKPOINT
-                              Path to a checkpoint to resume training from, if continuing a previous run.
+                              Path to a checkpoint file for resuming training from a previous run.
       --warmup_steps WARMUP_STEPS
                               Number of warmup steps for the learning rate scheduler (default: 2000).
       --gradient_accumulation_steps GRADIENT_ACCUMULATION_STEPS